penguincoco-portfolio/penguincoco.github.io/_posts/MyGames/2020-05-18-Autumn Of Terror.md

 In this first-person open-world styled adventure game, you, Frederick George Abberline, are tasked with finding and putting an end to this man's crimes.
 Through traversing 5 explorable locations--a police station, a pub, a local neighbourhood, the main street and the docks--speak to civilians and find clues to change the course of history and uncover the identity of one of the most infamous serial killers in history, Jack the Ripper.

+### **Gamplay Summary**
+The player will walk around, explore, find clues and speak to NPCs to get information on the clues.
+The player will be able to take items from the inventory, show them to NPCs and the NPCs will react with potentially useful information!
+The player will also have a notebook, which can be opened and each encountered NPC will have an entry in the notebook and a space for the player to take notes on them!
+With the information gained from NPCs, take notes and try to deduce the identity of Jack the Ripper!

 ### **Why?**
 As part of a final project for intermediate game design, the class was tasked with coming up with a detailed pitch for a game.
 I, along with two classmates, pitched The Autumn of Terror.
 The pitch detailed it as a Triple-A, Heavy Rain-styled third-person, action-adventure game with multiple playable characters and multiple endings.
 The project was only intended to be a pitch, my classmate Ron (check out their work [here](https://ronojoymitra.itch.io/)!) and I liked the idea so much that we've decided to start building it out in Unity.
 Although it certainly will not be a AAA production, we do still believe we can produce something that is of high quality and enjoyable to play.